obarbeau/markdown2mindmap/README.md

   to convert markdown text to a hiccup AST.
 - [PlantUML](https://plantuml.com/mindmap-diagram) to create the images.

-The two main objectives for this lib are:
+The two main objectives for this app are:

 - quick and easy production of PNG images;
 - use any independant markdown document as source.